-If there’s one vehicle that we thought might never make the transition to battery power it was the go-anywhere Jeep Wrangler.
-Well, the joke’s on all of us, as Jeep is wasting no time embracing the electrified future with this 2021 Wrangler 4xe hybrid, the first of three plug-ins planned for this year.
+If there’s one model we thought might never make the transition to battery power it was the Jeep Wrangler.
+Well, the joke’s on all of us, as Jeep is wasting no time embracing the electrified future with this 2021 Wrangler 4xe, the first of three plug-ins planned for this year.

 The one noticeable downside to the whole experience is that you can really hear the HVAC system buzzing when driving on strictly battery power.

 The 4xe’s 17-kWh battery is located inside the vehicle, packaged beneath the rear seat, leaving cargo space intact, as well as keeping it out of the elements.
 It feeds energy to a pair of electric motors; one replacing the alternator on the front of the engine, and one integrated into the 8-speed automatic transmission.
 No manual available with this plug-in powertrain.

 The gas engine is Jeep’s 2.0-liter I4 turbo; which when combined with the electric motors, sees the total output jump to a healthy 375-horsepower, with a stout 470 lb-ft. of torque.